nextflow-io/nextflow/docs/process.md

 ### Native execution

-Nextflow processes can also execute native Groovy code as the task itself, using the `exec` block.
-Whereas the `script` block defines a script to be executed, the `exec` block defines Groovy code to be executed directly.
+Whereas the `script` block defines a script that is executed as a separate job, the `exec` block simply executes the code that it is given.

 For example: